wryfi/cfitall/README.rst

 -  environment variables (override configuration file values & defaults)
 -  ``set()`` calls made by the developer (override everything)

-cfitall therefore allows your application to support configuration from a number of sources in a consistent and predictable way.

 (Support for command-line and k/v store data sources is intended for the future;
 pull requests welcome.)